AdityaCoppisetti/robotic-arm/journal.md

 and ive named the J1 ( the pinheader for the motor to plug into) as BASE so that its easy to identify

+for the rest ill be naming them joint wise